gitxshruti/GRIDgenius/README.md

-Project Description: Sudoku Solver
+Project Description:Grid Genius
 Overview:
-The Sudoku Solver project is a web-based application designed to solve Sudoku puzzles efficiently.
+The project is a web-based application designed to solve Sudoku puzzles efficiently.
 Developed using HTML, CSS, and JavaScript, this application leverages the backtracking algorithm to provide solutions for any valid Sudoku puzzle input by the user.
 The project aims to combine functionality with an intuitive and aesthetically pleasing user interface.